nergalex/f5-aks-nginx_ingress_app_protect/README.rst

 G) [SecOps] Update WAF signatures
 ==================================================
-Execute step (A) when a notification/alert is received from `F5 mailing list <https://interact.f5.com/F5-Preference-Center.html>`_
+Execute step (A).
+In real life, when a notification of update is received from `F5 mailing list <https://interact.f5.com/F5-Preference-Center.html>`_

 Troubleshoot
 ==================================================